Home (2008 Swiss film): Production

 Director Ursula Meier searched for a suitable location across Europe, before finding a spot in Bulgaria.
 The road itself was already under construction and they then built the house next to the then-unused road.
 Meier wrote the script specifically for Isabelle Huppert before she was cast.
 Huppert was given the script while she was in Belgium, working on Joachim Lafosse's film Private Property.

 Reception

+Critical response

-Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, reported an average score of 67, based on 12 reviews, indicating "generally favorable reviews".
+Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, reported an average score of 67, based on 12 reviews, indicating "generally favorable reviews".